An Oscar-Winning Screenwriter Comes Home

 “Those are all on my list, too!”
 Morrow chimes in.
 “I just don’t write about them.”

-This morning, the screenwriter best known for 1988’s Rain Man—which bagged four Oscars, including Best Picture and Best Original Screenplay—sits at a corner table in a back room of Minneapolis’ The Depot hotel, wearing that Midwest uniform of a sweatshirt and outdoor-ready jeans.
+On this late-April Friday morning, the screenwriter best known for 1988’s Rain Man—which bagged four Oscars, including Best Picture and Best Original Screenplay—sits at a corner table in a back room of Minneapolis’ The Depot hotel, wearing that Midwest uniform of a sweatshirt and outdoor-ready jeans.
 Although he’s Hollywood-certified, Morrow grew up in St. Paul, after all.